 Guy Rickett, CEO of Cazar, said companies included in the report had good career websites that enabled them to ask candidates specific questions pertaining to their experience, competencies and skills related to the job for which they are applying.

 “This means good-fit candidates will be quickly identified.
-So, if an applicant is qualified for the job, yes, they will have a greater chance of getting hired by these organisations,” Rickett told Gulf News.
+So, if an applicant is qualified for the job, yes, they will have a greater chance of getting hired by these organizations,” Rickett told Gulf News.

 Agencies resulted in only 0.36% of hires and had the longest time on average for hiring at 71 days, whereas a corporate company website took 45 days to make an appointment.